 What does Raw Footage Mean in Film Production?

-What does Raw Footage Mean?
+What does Raw Footage Mean in Film Production?
 If you’re not familiar with the term raw footage, you may just assume it’s a set of footage or clips that appear similar to that of the final cut but with less editing involved.
 To the unsuspecting user then, that thinks raw footage should look similar to the finished footage, receipt of actual raw footage can be traumatizing.
 The completely disorganized list of footage files and details that you receive can be downright overwhelming.
 Shots won’t make much sense and they certainly won’t appear like finished footage.

 What is Raw Footage?